 How to Help Someone Having a Mastectomy

-For at least 2 to 3 weeks, recovery patients experience soreness, swelling, and bruising.
-All of this happens while you are processing what you’ve just been through and while you must adjust to a life that demands assistance (at least temporarily).
-There is a lot that goes into recovery after breast cancer, and we wondered what women really needed as they recovered, so we asked.
-Here are the top five things they shared:
+For at least two to three weeks, mastectomy surgery patients will experience soreness, swelling, and bruising.
+All of this happens while they are also processing what they’ve just been through and adjusting to a life that demands assistance (at least temporarily).
+Having someone nearby and ready to help is invaluable.

-You will need support both physically and emotionally.
-This is not only a time of physical recovery but emotional as well.
-It’s important to surround yourself with people who want to help, like loved ones, friends, or neighbors.
-It’s also a good idea to seek counseling or therapy before and after the mastectomy, not only for yourself but for your spouse too.
-There are post-mastectomy support groups available that meet once or twice a month that can give you valuable information, it’s often helpful to meet people who have been through and are going through the same thing as you are.
+It can also help to point your friend toward other professionals who may be able to help.
+Experts recommend seeking counseling or therapy before and after the mastectomy for both the woman undergoing surgery and their spouse, too.
+There are also post-mastectomy support groups available that meet once or twice a month that can share valuable information.
+For mastectomy patients, it’s often helpful to meet people who have been through and are going through the same thing as you are.
 It’s a good idea to find local groups before your surgery.

 We are best known for our Recovery Brobe, which is both a bra and robe in one.
 Endorsed by nurses all over the world, our Recovery Brobe is a one-of-a-kind product that makes a perfect after surgery gift.
 The robe is designed with pockets for postoperative drains and a velcro front-closure bra, complete with pockets for ice packs to help soothe tender breasts or incisions.
 Of course, we're a little biased, but we designed the Recovery Brobe to be the best gift for a breast cancer patient.

-If your friend doesn't have much of an appetite, protein shakes and supplements may be an option to help keep your protein levels where they should be.
+If your friend doesn't have much of an appetite, protein shakes and supplements may be an option to help keep protein levels where they should be.
 For most women, the appropriate protein intake is approximately 50-75 gm per day.
 On average, a chicken breast that is around the size of a deck of cards roughly contains 25 gm of protein.

 Many women with large breasts who undergo mastectomy surgery will either have (1) a bilateral mastectomy or (2) a mastectomy on the affected side and a breast reduction on the other.
 This often changes your posture, the way you sit, your balance, and the way you walk.
 Seeking a physical therapist before and after surgery can help restore mobility to the affected side.